ResearchObject/packaging_data_with_ro-crate/episodes/07-data-entities.md

 ---
-title: "Data entities"
+title: Data entities
 teaching: 2
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::::: questions
-- "How do I describe the files in my RO-Crate?"
+- How do I describe the files in my RO-Crate?
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: objectives
-- "Understand the purpose of data entities"
+- Understand the purpose of data entities
-- "Learn required properties for data entities"
+- Learn required properties for data entities
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Data entities